 Look at Travel Insurance

 If you are booking an expensive trip, you may want to consider travel insurance.
 I usually recommend travel insurance when you are spending a lot of money on your trip, especially for cruises.
-Here are some tips for looking at travel insurance.
+That way, you’ll be protected if your circumstances change.

 Know What’s Included in the Price